Summer Public Interest Employment Program (SPIEP)

 Loyola Law School gives Loyola students the invaluable opportunity to experience public interest work, while providing public interest employers with law students assistance which they otherwise would not be able to afford.
 Every summer, the Summer Public Interest Employment Program (SPIEP) supports 70 students (60 in public interest, 10 in government positions) working at local nonprofit and government agencies.
 In 2014-2016, the Law School approved funding for additional students and granted funding for more than 90 Loyola students.

-Every year, the Office of Financial Aid establishes the maximum amount a student can earn each summer on a work-study contract.
-For summer 2017, the maximum amount awarded to students was $3,500.
+Every year, the Student Financial Services Office establishes the maximum amount a student can earn each summer on a work-study contract.
+For summer 2019, the maximum amount awarded to students was $3,500.
 The maximum may be lower for students enrolled in summer school and/or not working full time.

 - SPIEP Funding involves federal work-study funding and is not a grant.